 Shrimp has a natural sweetness to it, making it great with a touch of heat to balance it out.
 But we like to go big with our flavors when it comes to shrimp.

 This recipe calls for a spicy marinade.
 But don’t worry, it’s not over the top.
 There’s lots of balancing flavors.
 We’ve got some sweet and citrus from the orange juice to balance out the spiciness of the sriracha.
 If sriracha isn’t your thing you can substitute your favorite hot sauce (but we don’t recommend leaving it out entirely, as it’s balanced out by sweeter elements.

 After the marinade we’re going to give it a coating in our ultimate dry rub (which has a balance of umami and sweet flavors).

 Everything is in balance here.
-And it’s going to be ridiculous with a glass of refreshing and slightly sweet Dry Prosecco Superiore.
+And it’s going to be ridiculous with a glass of refreshing and slightly sweet Prosecco.

 Place all of the marinade ingredients in a large bowl or gallon size food bag, add the shrimp, mix together, and place in the refrigerator for a half hour (no more than 1 hour, as the acid from citrus can “cook” shrimp if left too long).